-Newmanbrain highlights the advantages of its devices during the XVII Congress of the Spanish Society of Neurosciences
+Newmanbrain highlights the advantages of its devices during the XVII Congress of the Neurosciences Spanish Society

-On September 29, 2017, during the XVII Congress of the Spanish Society of Neurosciences, the company Newmanbrain presented, in collaboration with the head professor of the Department of Physiology Joaquín Ibáñez, a poster format communication detailing the advantages that the equipment of this company presents for the measurement of psychophysiological variables.
+On September 29, 2017, during the XVII Congress of the Neurosciences Spanish Society, the company Newmanbrain presented, in collaboration with the head professor of the Department of Physiology Joaquín Ibáñez, a poster communication detailing the advantages that Newmanbrain devices have for the measurement of psychophysiological variables.
 In particular, the communication entitled “A multimodal system for functional assesment of brain and systemic responses” focused on the technology of near-infrared light and electroencephalography as useful methods for the assessment of humans in neurosciences.

 In Avila (Spain), on July 19, 20 and 21, students of the PhD in Neuroscience at the Universidad Miguel Hernández, Sergio Ortuño, Marcos Mirete and Sergio Molina, as well as the professor of the Department of Physiology Joaquín Ibáñez, presented four papers in the II International Congress of Psychobiology in collaboration with the company Newmanbrain.
 The common theme of all the works was the near-infrared light technology as a useful tool for affective and cognitive assessment.